DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - process/policy review
     - third-party audit
 - 1.3.3 Organizational Roles and Responsibilities
-  - ✴️Senior Manager: has a responsibility for organizational security and to maximize profits and shareholder value
+  - ✴️Senior Manager: has a responsibility for organizational security and to maximize profits and shareholder value.
+Senior managers play several business continuity planning roles.
+These include setting priorities, obtaining resources, and arbitrating disputes among team members.
   - ✴️Security Professional: has the functional responsibility for security, including writing the security policy and implementing it
   - ✴️Asset/Data Owner: responsible for ✏️classifying information✏️ for placement or protection within the security solution.
 Data owner is typically a senior leader who delegates operational responsibility to a data custodian
   - ✴️Custodian: responsible for the task of implementing the proscribed protection defined by the security policy and senior management.
 The data custodian role is assigned to an individual who is responsible for implementing the security controls defined by policy and senior management.